mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/lumen.md

 # lumen
-> A command line installer for the Lumen micro-framework.
+> A command-line installer for the Lumen micro-framework.
 > More information: <https://lumen.laravel.com>.

 - Create a new Lumen application